 Bell Buckle (Railroad Square, Bell Buckle)

 Just 25 minutes from Manchester, the town of Bell Buckle is one of my regular stops on my show-tourists-my-favorite-parts-of-Middle-Tennessee route.
 It’s really just a small downtown square, but it’s packed with antique stores and other novelty shops, as well as the iconic Bell Buckle Cafe and the brand-new Wellness Emporium.
 It’s also, famously, the home of MoonPies and RC Cola.
 Want a dose of nostalgia?
 Get thee to Bell Buckle.
-Bonnaroo weekend happens to coincide with the 25th anniversary of the RC-MoonPie Festival, too; it’s always held on the third Saturday of June.
+Bonnaroo weekend happens to coincide with the annual RC-MoonPie Festival, too; it’s always held on the third Saturday of June.

 Stone Door (1183 Stone Door Rd., Beersheba Springs)